AckerlyXu/heima/articles/virtual-machines/linux/expand-disks.md

 The default virtual hard disk size for the operating system (OS) is typically 30 GB on a Linux virtual machine (VM) in Azure.
 You can [add data disks](add-disk.md) to provide for additional storage space, but you may also wish to expand an existing data disk.
 This article details how to expand managed disks for a Linux VM with the Azure CLI 2.0.
 You can also expand the unmanaged OS disk with the [Azure CLI 1.0](expand-disks-nodejs.md).

 > [!WARNING]
 > Always make sure that you back up your data before you perform disk resize operations.
-For more information, see [Back up Linux VMs in Azure](tutorial-backup-vms.md).

 ## Expand disk
 Make sure that you have the latest [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2) installed and logged in to an Azure account using [az login](https://docs.microsoft.com/cli/azure/#login).